 Retired educator.
 Women’s counselor.
-Managed (25 years) a home and school.
-Contributor and/or columnist (15 years) several small professional magazines.
-I've specialized in helping broken women.
+Managed (25 years) home for otherwise homeless children.
+Contributor/columnist (15 years) several professional magazines, 60 articles.
+I help broken women.

 Katharine Trauger, a member of my Blog Beautiful Facebook group, says it like this…